strarsis/node-opencv-templatematching-test/README.md

 ## Test for template matching using node-opencv

-Note: There is now also a matchTemplateByMatrix(...) method which allows matching against an node-opencv matrix instead a file on disk by path.
+Note: There is now also a `matchTemplateByMatrix(...)` function which allows matching against an node-opencv matrix instead a file on disk by path.

 ### Credits